Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Introduction

 \section{Introduction}

 The aim of this paper is to extend recent results concerning Reeb vector fields defined by contact forms (\cite{CDR,CDHR,CM}) to Reeb vector fields defined by stable Hamiltonian structures (SHS) on closed 3-manifolds, a larger set of volume-preserving vector fields.
 These results concern the number of periodic orbits and the existence of either a supporting broken book decomposition or a Birkhoff section for generic sets of these vector fields.
-Both, broken book decompositions and Birkhoff sections, are powerful tools for studying the dynamics of three-dimensional flows.
+Both, broken book decompositions and Birkhoff sections, are powerful tools for studying the dynamics of 3-dimensional flows.

 Stable Hamiltonian structures naturally arise on ``stable" regular energy level sets of a Hamiltonian system, which generalize contact-type energy level sets.
-The word stable means that for some tubular neighborhood, nearby hypersurfaces have conjugated Hamiltonian flows, we refer to \cite{HZ,CV1} for more details.
-The SHS uniquely determines a Reeb vector field, which corresponds, up to reparametrization, to the restriction of the Hamiltonian vector field to the stable hypersurface.\\
+Stability is defined as the existence of some tubular neighborhood foliated by hypersurfaces with conjugated characteristic foliations, we refer to \cite{HZ,CV1} for more details.
+The SHS uniquely determines a Reeb vector field, which corresponds, up to reparametrization, to the restriction of the Hamiltonian vector field to the stable hypersurface.